 Pregnancy can do weird and wonderful things to your body.
-Your breasts and belly enlarge, your blood flow increases, and you begin to feel movements from deep inside you.
+Your breasts and belly enlarge, your blood flow increases, and you begin to feel movements from deep inside.

-At around the middle of your pregnancy, you may notice another unusual change: a dark line running down the front of your abdomen.
+Around the middle of your pregnancy, you may notice another unusual change: a dark line running down the front of your abdomen.
 It’s called the linea nigra, and it’s no cause for alarm.
-Here’s an explanation of why the line forms, and what, if anything, you need to do about it.

 Your skin, like the rest of your body, goes through some changes during pregnancy.
 It stretches to accommodate your growing belly and breasts, and it may change color.

 Some people believe that the linea nigra could send a signal about your baby’s gender.
-They say that if it runs to your bellybutton, you’re having a girl, and if it keeps going all the way to your ribs you’re due for a boy.
-But that’s just an old wives’ tale.
+They say that if it runs to your belly button, you’re having a girl, and if it keeps going all the way to your ribs you’re due for a boy.
+But there isn’t any science behind the theory.